What’s with “Bright Coconut”?

 Add to this my love of the tropics and a mild (not really) obsession with coconut — in addition to being an amazingly heathy food that tastes delicious, it also invokes wonderful memories of a childhood trip to Hawai’i — the tropical vibe jumped into my brain and Bright Coconut was born.

-I’m a fan of story, coffee, and minimalism, both in design and in my approach to life.
+I’m a fan of storytelling, coffee, and minimalism, both in design and in my approach to life.
 In my time away from the computer, I love hiking and the great outdoors, reading (fantasy novels are my “mental escape pod”), and cooking and baking (yes, I do have the greatest chocolate chip cookie recipes in the world, it’s true).
 And I gave up wondering where my hair went a long time ago.